The following texts are cited in or inform the materials throughout this website.

 Duggan, Lisa.
 The Twilight of Equality?: Neoliberalism, Cultural Politics, and the Attack on Democracy.
 Beacon Press, 2004.

 Gates, G. J. “Same-Sex Couples and the Gay, Lesbian, Bisexual Population: New Estimates from the American Community

 Gray, Mary L. Out in the Country: Youth, Media, and Queer Visibility in Rural America.
 New York University Press, 2009.

 Halberstam, Jack J. “The Brandon Archive.”
 In a Queer Time and Place: Transgender Bodies, Subcultural Lives.
 New York

 Herring, Scott.
 Another Country Queer Anti-Urbanism.
 New York University Press, 2010.

 Lee, Edelman.
 No Future: Queer Theory and the Death Drive.
 Duke University Press.
 2004.

 Nichols, Garrett W. “Rural Drag: Fashioning Rurality and Privilege.”
 QED: A Journal of GLBTQ Worldmaking, vol. 4, no. 3, 2017, pp

 Thomsen, Carly and J Finley.
-Forthcoming.
+2019.
 “Intersectionality: Definitions, Movements, Contestations.”
-Review Essay.
+Invited Review Essay.
 Hypatia: A

 Thomsen, Carly.
 2016.
 “In Plain(s) Sight: Rural LGBTQ Women and the Politics of Visibility.”
 Queering the Countryside: New